Alejogb1/job-board/blog-data/how-do-i-resolve-the-amd64isimm32disp-assertion-error-in-the-unreal-engine-dev-container.md

 id: "how-do-i-resolve-the-amd64isimm32disp-assertion-error-in-the-unreal-engine-dev-container"
 ---

-Alright, let's tackle this `amd64_is_imm32(disp)` assertion error you're facing within your Unreal Engine dev container.
+, let's tackle this `amd64_is_imm32(disp)` assertion error you're facing within your Unreal Engine dev container.
 This one rings a bell; I remember encountering something similar back when I was heavily involved in optimizing some custom rendering modules for a game that pushed the boundaries of the engine’s capabilities.
 It's certainly a frustrating roadblock, but let's break it down methodically.
 The core issue, as the assertion implies, revolves around the size of the displacement (`disp`) value being passed in a context where a 32-bit immediate value is expected within the x86-64 (amd64) architecture.
 When you're deep in engine code, this often arises due to either incorrect assembly generation, a compiler misinterpretation, or more commonly, issues with how memory addresses are being handled, particularly within generated shaders or low-level engine components.

 First, let's clarify what's going on under the hood.
 In x86-64 assembly, certain instructions that involve accessing memory locations utilize a displacement value, or offset, from a base register.
 This displacement can be encoded as a small immediate value (typically up to 32 bits) or require a more complex addressing mode.
 The assertion is essentially the code's way of screaming, "Hey, I expected a 32-bit displacement here, but something larger or different is showing up."
 This usually means the generated assembly is attempting to use an addressing scheme that involves a displacement outside of the permitted 32-bit range, which then triggers this error.